HayQacz/Movie-Recommender/README.md

-﻿# **Movie Recommendation System**
+﻿# **Movie Recommender**

 ## **🌟 Overview**

-Welcome to the Movie Recommendation System project\!
+Welcome to the Movie Recommender project\!
 This initiative dives deep into the exciting realm of personalized content discovery.
 Our goal is to build an intelligent system that suggests movies tailored to individual user preferences, leveraging a variety of machine learning techniques.
 This repository serves as a comprehensive demonstration of the end-to-end process of building a recommender system, from raw data processing and exploratory analysis to model implementation, evaluation, and future deployment considerations.

 ## **📊 Dataset**